Leaving your dog toys laying on the floor without a proper cleaning is a surefire way to let all those dirt, grime, bacteria, and other germs thrive.

 If you don’t have a microwave, you can use dishwater instead as a replacement.
 To clean the toys, just toss them into the dishwater with no detergent.

 How to Clean Dog Toys with Bleach

 Before we begin, I must warn you that if possible, you should never use bleach to clean your dog toys.
 Bleach is dangerous and could kill your pet.

 If you really want to use bleach, make sure you only use it on non-porous toys (according to the recommendation from ASPCA).

 4. After two minutes, remove the toys wearing gloves.
-Air dry the toys with a towel.
-Make sure the toys are already full dry before giving them back to your dog to prevent your canine from ingesting the bleach residue.
+Air-dry the toys with a towel.
+Make sure the toys are already fully dry before giving them back to your dog to prevent your canine from ingesting the bleach residue.

 How to Clean Dog Toys with Baking Soda

 Stuffed dog toys can’t be machine washed, so you have to use another alternative.
 Baking soda and vinegar can be used to effectively clean grimy-looking stuffed dog toys.